artemiscloud/activemq-artemis-operator/README.md

-# AMQ Broker Operator
+# ActiveMQ Artemis Operator

-This project is the Kubernetes operator to manage Red Hat AMQ Broker 7.
+This project is the Kubernetes operator to manage ActiveMQ Artemis

 ## Status
 At the moment the operator version should be considered`0.3.0-SNAPSHOT and the Kube API are v1alphav1